-For vacation reading last week, we brought up north some memoirs by Wisconsin loggers.
-Among the most memorable was this account by James Holden, who started his career in the Chippewa Valley in the winter of 1862.
+After a long weekend up north recently, we hunted down some memoirs by Wisconsin loggers.
+Everyone knows the stereotype -- flannel shirt, heavy boots, cheap tobacco, hearty appetite, maybe a blue ox -- but what was the reality?
+Among the best recollections was one by James Holden, who started his career in the Chippewa Valley in the winter of 1862.
 His description brought to mind the famous Monty Python lumberjack song.*

 "I hired out to Blain on Friday," Holden recalled in 1916, "and Saturday morning at five o'clock started alone for camp, which was located on the west bank of the Chippewa, half way between Brunet Falls and Little Falls...
 The river was frozen when I went up, and most of the way I walked on the ice.
 I had my worldly goods strapped to my back and wore a pair of number eight cowhide boots on my feet.
 After walking forty miles, without a bite to eat, I reached the camp about eight o'clock in the evening.